Deruago/DLDL/README.md

 DLDL -g -ac -ar
 ```

+## Examples

+For examples take a look at the example repo: https://github.com/Deruago/DeamerExample

+The example repo contains varies tutorials and examples to help you get started using Deamer.

 ## DLDL Commands

 DLDL has several arguments available to modify what DLDL does.
 To get a full list of these arguments run:

 ```bash
 DLDL -h
 ```